-Program participants live in private and secure apartments convenient for all their activities.
+Program participants live homestays for a month, and then move to private and secure apartments convenient for all their activities.
 These apartments are fully furnished with a TV, kitchen, laundry room, and most laundry services.
 Each apartment houses at least four students.